PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

                     Answer
                     ^^^
-                    In fact, if the step size :math:`\delta` is small, then the linearization of the constraint set is accurate enough to locally approximate it.
+                    If the step size :math:`\delta` is small, then the linearization of the constraint set is accurate enough to locally approximate it.

             .. tab-item:: Answer II
                 :sync: key2